lino-framework/book/docs/dev/ar.rst

   database object

-    The Python representation of a row in a database table.
+    The Python object representing a row in a database table.
     Also known as :term:`model instance` in Django.

   action